9630613/Trajectory-planning-of-UR10-robot/README.md

 \end{pmatrix}$$

-orientation is needed wich is calculated by replacing qi in the the 6th joint rotation matrix with respect to the base and found the euler angles, it is notice that the final orientation is the same because the constant orientation along the path is desired.
+The needed orientation is calculated by replacing qi in the rotation matrix of the 6th joint with respect to the base, and finding the euler angles.
+It is noticable that the final orientation is the same, according to the given data of the issue (constant orientation along the path).
 ````c++
 Rotation matrix=subs(A60(1:3,1:3),{q1,q2,q3,q4,q5,q6},{pi/2,0,pi/2,0,pi/2,pi/6})
 Euler angles= rotm2eul (Rotation matrix,’xyz’)
 ````
-Finally we have the initial and final pose:
+Finally, the initial and final position:

 $$x_i=\begin{pmatrix} −0.1639\\